-One of the reasons people (especially the tech-savvy ones) don’t take online website builders seriously is that most platforms have mediocre feature sets which limit you to creating a website only using their ready, predesigned building blocks.
+One of the reasons people (especially the tech-savvy ones) don’t take online website builders seriously is because most platforms have mediocre feature sets which limit you to creating a website only using their ready, predesigned building blocks.
 While many are satisfied with that scenario, others need the freedom to go beyond these blocks to be able to design whatever they want.

-Just in case it has slipped past your web radar, DIY site builders have changed dramatically over the last few years, morphing from simple page construction kits into complex systems that can compete with WordPress.
+Just in case it has slipped past your web radar, online site builders have changed dramatically over the last few years, morphing from simple page construction kits into complex systems that can compete with WordPress.
 One of these is uCoz website builder.

 Actually, uCoz has been a unique site builder ever since its launch in 2005.
 Unlike the competition that’s mostly intended for those of us who are HTML-illiterate, uCoz targets both end users and web professionals (designers, developers, and entire agencies), as its feature set includes both the DIY and ‘professional’ editors.

 #1 Ease of use

 uCoz offers a quite user-friendly control panel.
 However, compared to Wix and Weebly, it could be simpler.
-There’s definitely a slight learning curve. uCoz doesn’t offer a pure WYSIWYG/drag-and-drop editing experience, yet this shouldn’t scare you away – millions of users have managed to build their websites on uCoz .
+There’s definitely a slight learning curve. uCoz doesn’t offer a pure WYSIWYG/drag-and-drop editing experience, yet this shouldn’t scare you away – millions of users have managed to build their websites using uCoz .

 At first glance, it looks complicated, but once you understand its logic, you’ll realize how smart and flexible the platform is.

 Building a site with uCoz starts with creating an account, choosing a web address for your site (first, you choose a subdomain and when your site is ready you can connect a custom domain name).